GeorgeWilkins/Active-Belt-Tensioner/README.md

 Our _Transciever_ board has one of these built in, so we just need to add another at the other end, which will be one of our motors.
 Thankfully these motors have these built-in, and we just need to use the DIP switches on the back to set this to _enabled_ for the terminating motor and _disabled_ for the non-terminating one.

 In the configuration I've used, the _TBC_ motor is at the end of the BUS, so that's the one we want it enabled on (see the motor manual for details).

+Alternatively you could solder your own 120Ohm resistor across the top of the blue CANBUS headers on the protoboard.

 #### Resistor Tuning
 1. Measure the _exact_ unloaded output voltage of your chosen power supply with a multimeter (for a '24V' supply this might actually be something like 24.15V)